 Students should discuss other complaints regarding faculty and teaching assistant compliance with University policies directly with the faculty member responsible for the course and seek a resolution.
 However, if either (a) the student feels that direct discussion would be counterproductive or, (b) after consulting with the faculty member, a student still has a complaint, the student may talk with the chairperson of the faculty member’s department.
 If no satisfactory resolution results, the student may talk with the associate dean of their college or school.

 Students should discuss other complaints regarding staff directly with the staff member and seek a resolution.
 However, if either (a) the student finds that direct discussion would be counterproductive or, (b) after consulting with the staff member, a student still has a complaint, the student may talk with the staff member’s supervisor.
 If no satisfactory resolution results, the student may talk with the chair or director of the department and/or supervisor of the department.
-If the matter is not resolved at this level, final appeal may be made to the Vice President who oversees the department in which the staff member works.
+If the matter is not resolved at this level, a final appeal may be made to the Vice President, Vice Provost, or other unit head who oversees the department in which the staff member works.